 Early History of the Atfield family

-Another 199 words (14 lines of text) covering the years 111 and 1119 are included under the topic Early Atfield History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Atfield research.
+Another 78 words (6 lines of text) covering the years 1119, 1652, 1640, 1652 and 1652 are included under the topic Early Atfield History in all our PDF Extended History products and printed products wherever possible.

 Atfield Spelling Variations

 Atfield has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Atfield have been found, including Hatfield, Hatfeild, Hadfield and others.